Skip to main content

 • 80/20 rule for tipped employees: more than 20% of time on non-tipped duties (mixing color, folding towels, cleaning) eliminates tip credit for those hours, requiring full minimum wage at $15.92/hour (2026)

 • Medical spa regulatory risk: only physicians may perform ablative lasers, RF microneedling, and deep peels under N.J.A.C.
 13:35; proposed rule N.J.A.C.
-13:35-6.14B would prohibit delegation of injectables
+13:35-6.14B would prohibit delegation of injectables; June 2025 enforcement action resulted in 5-year suspension and $15,000 fine

-• NJ does not conform to federal bonus depreciation: salon buildouts and equipment require state add-backs and dual-track depreciation schedules
+• NJ does not conform to federal bonus depreciation: salon buildouts and equipment require state add-backs and dual-track federal vs. state depreciation schedules on every NJ return

 • Pending Assembly Bill A5433 proposes five-year phase-out of NJ tip credit (2026-2030), which would increase labor costs by $9.87/hour for tipped employees